 Sports Fans

 If your high schooler is already involved in sports, why not help younger kids to develop their skills?
 One of the best places to get volunteer hours is at a Summer Camp in Burlington, Milton or Oakville.
 If your high schooler has younger siblings, put their weekend away games to good use while you travel for a tournament.
-They will earn your hours faster than you can count on a scoreboard!
+They will earn their hours faster than you can count on a scoreboard!

 Reading Volunteers

 Library volunteers will help with library programming and events and similarly contribute to teen advisory groups.
 Look for volunteer opportunities at the Burlington Public Library on the BPL and City of Burlington websites.
 The Milton Public Library has an entire page devoted to teen volunteers.
 Great news!
-Students aged 14 and older are encouraged to apply to volunteer Oakville Public Library.
+Students aged 14 and older are encouraged to apply to volunteer at the Oakville Public Library.

 Volunteer with Kids

 If your high school is near an elementary school, there’s a great chance the two have a volunteer relationship already.
 Help out at their fundraising events, field trips, in the library and in class.
-If you a Science, Math or Languages whiz, tutor someone who could use your help to ace their class.
+If you are a Science, Math or Languages whiz, tutor someone who could use your help to ace their class.
 Teachers will be able to help connect you with a student that has a need.

 How and Where To Earn ontario high school volunteer hours Near Burlington